 A Mayo Clinic doctor discusses heart valve disease with a person.

-However, your valve may eventually need to be repaired or replaced.
-In some cases, doctors may recommend heart valve repair or replacement even if you're not experiencing symptoms.
-If you need heart surgery for another condition, doctors may conduct surgery to repair or replace the affected heart valve at the same time.
+Eventually, your valve might need to be repaired or replaced.
+In some cases, doctors recommend heart valve repair or replacement even if you're not having symptoms.
+If you need heart surgery for another condition, doctors might repair or replace the affected heart valve at the same time.

-Your doctor will discuss with you whether heart valve repair or replacement is most appropriate for your condition.
-Doctors often recommend heart valve repair when possible, as it preserves your heart valve and may preserve heart function.
-In some cases, you may need heart valve replacement.
+Your doctor will discuss with you whether heart valve repair or replacement is more appropriate for your condition.
+Doctors often recommend heart valve repair when possible, as it preserves your heart valve and might preserve heart function.
+But sometimes valve replacement is necessary and the best option.

-Doctors may also evaluate if you're a candidate for minimally invasive heart surgery.
+Doctors might also evaluate if you're a candidate for minimally invasive heart surgery.
 Your doctor will discuss the benefits and risks of each procedure.

 - Heart attack